-Bed &and Breakfast: A single family dwelling in which up to 10 rooms are rented on a daily or weekly basis.
+Bed and Breakfast: A single family dwelling in which up to 10 rooms are rented on a daily or weekly basis.
 Distinguished from an inn or hotel in that the owner lives on the property or adjacent project, the use does not change the residential character of the neighborhood, and food service is for guests only.

-Boarding House/ Lodging House: A building in which rooms are rented with or without meals to three or more, but not exceeding, twenty persons.
+Boarding House / Lodging House: A building in which rooms are rented with or without meals to three or more, but not exceeding, twenty persons.
 Furthermore, each boarding house shall have no more than one kitchen facility whether shared or not.

-Convalescent/ Nursing Home: A place, other than a hospital, which maintains and operates facilities and provides nursing care, for profit or otherwise, accommodating a person or persons, unrelated to the home operator, who are suffering from illness, disease, injury injury, or infirmity, and require nursing care.
+Convalescent/ Nursing Home: A place, other than a hospital, which maintains and operates facilities and provides nursing care, for profit or otherwise, accommodating a person or persons, unrelated to the home operator, who are suffering from illness, disease, injury, or infirmity, and require nursing care.

-Dwelling, Accessory: An efficiency or two-bedroom apartment may be considered as an accessory dwelling that is a distinct unit, if it is located within a single-family dwelling, attached to the dwelling, or detached but located on the same parcel, is and is clearly subordinate to the primary dwelling, and the primary one of the dwellings is owner occupied.
+Dwelling, Accessory: A dwelling that is a distinct unit, is located within a single-family dwelling, attached to the dwelling, or detached but located on the same parcel, and is clearly subordinate to the primary dwelling, and one of the dwellings is owner occupied.
 Both dwellings must remain under the same ownership at all times.
-An accessory dwelling must have facilities and provisions for independent living, including sleeping, food preparation, and provisions for independent living and sanitation.
+An accessory dwelling must have facilities and provisions for independent living, including sleeping, food preparation, and sanitation.
 The accessory dwelling shall not exceed 30% of the total habitable floor space of the primary dwelling or exceed 900 square feet whichever is greater and must have sufficient wastewater capacity.